assalaabnk/OOD-in-Dermatology/README.md

-# EVALUATING THE IMPACT OF SKIN TONE REPRESENTATION ON OUT-OF-DISTRIBUTION DETECTION PERFORMANCE IN DERMATOLOGY
+#  IMPACT OF SKIN TONE DIVERSITY ON OUT-OF-DISTRIBUTION DETECTION METHODS IN DERMATOLOGY

 Addressing representation issues in dermatological settings is crucial due to variations in how skin conditions manifest across skin tones, thereby providing competitive quality of care across different segments of the population.
 Although bias and fairness assessment in skin lesion classification has been an active research area, there is substantially less exploration of the implications of skin tone representations and Out-of-Distribution (OOD) detectors' performance.
 Current OOD methods detect samples from different hardware devices, clinical settings, or unknown disease samples.
 However, the absence of robustness analysis across skin tones questions whether these methods are fair detectors.